Logo

 According to research by CareerBuilder, the average cost of one bad hire is nearly US$15,000.

 One reason behind mis-hires is reliance on traditional hiring practices.
-The conventional methods use a candidate’s CV to measure their suitability for the open position.
-Hiring managers also rely on their intuition and information gleaned from an interview to validate the final selection.
+The conventional methods use a candidate’s CV as a yardstick for their suitability for the open position.
+Furthermore, they rely on their intuition and information gleaned from an interview to validate the final selection.

-What are aptitude tests?
+Chapter 1: What are aptitude tests?

 Infographic